goofballLogic/formicido/README.md

 1. Choose "Click then wait for new location" and click "Configure..."
 1. Navigate the iframe to the location specified in your previous step.
 1. Find a link and view it in development tools so you can determine a valid query-selector for locating this element.
 For example, ".w3-navbar a[title='JavaScript Tutorial']"
+1. Click the "Run" button to ensure that the click and navigation happen as expected
+1. Click "Save step" to add this step to your path

+### 3. Run your path

+Click the "Run" button to run your 2-step path.
+You should see a path listing the two steps, initially marked "PENDING", and changing colour as they resolve (hopefully to green with a check mark).

 ## Metrics